phenehan0/Project-Euler/README.md

 # Project-Euler

-A collection of solutions to problems on https://projecteuler.net site.
+A collection of solutions to problems on https://projecteuler.net.
 Note that these aren't necessarily in order.